 Can taking abatacept during my pregnancy cause birth defects?

+Probably not.
 Animal studies done by the manufacturer did not show an increased chance for birth defects when abatacept was used in pregnancy.
-However, there have been no studies reporting the use of abatacept in human pregnancy.
-There is a single case report of a woman with active rheumatoid arthritis who became pregnant while using abatacept, with her last dose just after fourth week of pregnancy.
+There is a small report from the manufacturer on 151 pregnancies, which did not find a pattern of birth defects to be associated with abatacept use in pregnancy.
+There is also a case report of a woman with active rheumatoid arthritis who became pregnant while using abatacept, with her last dose just after fourth week of pregnancy.
 She delivered a healthy infant that was also reported to be fine at a 3.5-year follow-up visit.
-At this time, it is not known if the use of abatacept in pregnancy can increase the chance for birth defects.

 Can I take abatacept while breastfeeding?

 There have been no studies looking at the use of abatacept during breastfeeding.
-Because abatacept is a very large protein, it is not likely that very much of the medication would be able to pass into breast milk.
-Also, abatacept is poorly absorbed from the gut, so it is unlikely that any of the medication that gets into breast milk would enter the baby’s system.
-It is possible that premature babies (born before 37 weeks gestation) with digestive systems that are not fully developed may be able to absorb more of the medication in breast milk.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Abatacept is poorly absorbed from the gut, so it is unlikely that if any of the medication gets into breast milk that it would enter the baby’s system.
+It is possible that premature babies (born before 37 weeks gestation) with digestive systems that are not fully developed would be able to absorb more of the medication in breast milk.
+Be sure to talk to your health care provider about all of your breastfeeding questions.

 What if the father of the baby takes abatacept?

-There are no studies looking at possible risks to a pregnancy when the father takes abatacept.
+The manufacturer had information on 10 men who were taking abatacept when their partners became pregnant, and did not find a greater chance for birth defects.
+There are no other studies looking at possible risks to a pregnancy when the father takes abatacept.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://www.mothertobaby.org/files/paternal.pdf.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy (https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/).

 MotherToBaby is currently conducting a study looking at abatacept and other medications used to treat autoimmune diseases in pregnancy.
-If you are interested in taking part in this study, please call 1-877-311-8972.
+If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.

 - Makol A, et al. 2011.
 Rheumatoid arthritis and pregnancy: safety considerations in pharmacological management.
 Drugs.
 22;71(15):1973-87.